Germany breaks taboo in effort to get EU through pandemic

-FRANKFURT, Germany (AP) — Germany’s agreement to share debt with other EU countries to finance an economic recovery plan is being greeted as an overdue sign of unity in the face of the worst downturn the bloc has ever seen and as a potential advance toward deeper integration among its 27 members.
+FRANKFURT, Germany (AP) — Germany’s agreement to share debt with other EU countries to finance an economic recovery plan is being greeted as an overdue sign of unity in the face of the worst downturn the bloc has ever seen.

 France, whose president had pushed hard for the fund proposal announced Monday, exulted.
 “It’s a historic breakthrough,” said Finance Minister Bruno Le Maire on Tuesday.
 “We will be able to support the economic recovery in the countries most hit by the virus.”